awhumayun/random-quran-verse/README.md

 * [Angular-Dark-Mode](https://github.com/talohana/angular-dark-mode)
 * [Font Awesome](https://fontawesome.com/)

+## Usage

+The website can be accessed at: https://awhumayun.github.io/random-quran-verse/

 ## Installation

 Modification of the code requires Angular which can be installed by the following command: